Goldberg–Shprintzen syndrome: Diagnosis

 Diagnosis is initiated by presentation of clinical features and confirmed by genetic testing.
 Symptoms can often be observed prenatally.
 Prenatal diagnosis is often used in families with a history of Goldberg–Shprintzen syndrome, as it is much more likely to occur.
 In particular, polymicrogyria, microcephaly, and hypoplastic corpus callosum have been suggested as key clinical indicators of Goldberg–Shprintzen syndrome.

 There are numerous genetic tests available for Goldberg–Shprintzen syndrome.
 While some are only limited to testing for Goldberg–Shprintzen syndrome, a number of these genetic tests also test for Marfan syndrome and other syndromes closely related to Goldberg–Shprintzen syndrome.
-Others test for cleft lip/cleft palate, connective tissues disorders, or other symptoms that can be indicative of Goldberg–Shprintzen syndrome.
+Others test for cleft lip/cleft palate, connective tissue disorders, or other symptoms that can be indicative of Goldberg–Shprintzen syndrome.

 Management or Treatment

 Although Goldberg-Shprintzen syndrome cannot be cured, some of its symptoms can be managed.
 Cardiovascular complications present the greatest mortality risk to individuals with Goldberg-Shprintzen syndrome, so these are the priority for care and necessitate a cardiologist.
 Some cardiovascular conditions can only be monitored, while others can be treated with surgical intervention.
 Surgery can also be used to correct facial deformities, although surgery should be undertaken with great care to prevent the incidence of cardiac complications.
 Additionally, treatment by an ophthalmologist is also often necessary due to the high incidence of optical conditions associated with Goldberg-Shprintzen syndrome.
 Special education or support should also be provided to individuals affected by mental retardation.